Connecting European Neuroscience

 Milan: A Seminar was held on 25 July at the Biblioteca Scientifica of the Fondazione IRCCS Istituto Neurologico C. Besta.
 Prof. Richard E. Brown, member of the FENS History Committee, gave a lecture on “Why Study neuroscience history?”.

 Paris: A seminar titled Augusta Dejerine Klumpke (1859-1927).
-Commémoration du 160e anniversaire de sa naissance will be held on Tuesday, October 15th, 2019 at the Institut du Cerveau et de la Moelle Épinière - Hôpital Pitié Salpêtrière in Paris.
+Commémoration du 160e anniversaire de sa naissance was held on Tuesday, October 15th, 2019 at the Institut du Cerveau et de la Moelle Épinière - Hôpital Pitié Salpêtrière in Paris.
 This event represents a further step in the project WiNEu – European Women in Neuroscience, awarded by the History Committee in 2016 and published in 2017.

 To know more about the previous activities, visit the Past seminars' page.